 Tropical sea kayaking in Belize is an experience you won’t want to miss – whether you are new to the sport and have always wanted to try it, or a seasoned paddler with many miles under your belt.
 The protection of the Belize Barrier Reef and Atolls along with relatively shallow inshore waters provides one of the best places in the world for sea kayaking.
+This recreational sport has seen and increase with the rise of the Belize Ruta Maya Canoe Race.
 Belize offers crystal clear waters, thousands of coral reefs, abundant and varied marine life, camping on remote tropical cayes, and balmy evenings under the stars.
 Water temperatures range from 78F – 82F year-round.

 In Belize, sea kayaking is much more than paddling – when the trade winds blow, your kayak is light, responsive, and great fun under sail.
 Also, you can snorkel from your kayaks, exploring a fantastic underwater world rich with color and life.
 Sea kayaking also acts as a cultural bridge with the conch and lobster divers who live from the sea, many of whom still ply their trade in small sailboats and dugouts.
 Of recent Placencia Village has become the unofficial headquarters of Belize kayaking.
 Almost every hotel and resort in the peninsula has kayaks available for their guests.